teu-mei-iapp/LCA-Database/README.md

 **General Disclaimer**<br>
 #einladung zum mitmachen
 The aim of this database is to gather and document LCA Data for common fabrication processes and chemicals in the field of microelectronics, with a focus on organic and printed electronics.<br>
-While we aim to bridge a gap of missing Flows in common databases, a license for one of them (e.g. ecoinvent https://ecoinvent.org/) is still required to properly conduct a Life-Cycle Analysis to gain access to data for common chemicals and background processes, as well as impact assessment methods, required for calculations.
+While we aim to bridge a gap of missing Flows in common databases, a license for one of them (e.g. ecoinvent https://ecoinvent.org/) as well as any LCA software (e.g. openLCA https://www.openlca.org/) is still required to properly conduct a Life-Cycle Analysis to gain access to data for common chemicals and background processes, as well as impact assessment methods, required for calculations.
-#kurzes Statement über Datenbanken vs software (was wird required)
+The data for Processes, Machines and Materials found in this database is modeled after our Laboratory in IAPP.
+It can give you a point to start your own LCA, but we advise you to modify existing Processes to your actual fabrication schemes.
+These include but are not limited to actual machine power and run time or ink consumption.
-#Vermerk auf Paper, aber kein generelles Tutorial über Softwarenutzung -> link zu openLCA Doc
+#Tommy We invite you to contribute to the databse yourself

 **Structure of the LCA Database**<br>
 The LCA Database contains a structure of grouped LCA tables containing Fabrication and System Processes and Flows connected to the Process of Record.